RBE2002/robot/README.md

 #About
 This is the code for our WPI RBE2002 D-term 2015 final project.

+The github repository for this code can be found at https://github.com/RBE2002/robot

 All the code that actually ran on the final robot can be found in `final/`.

 The remaining directories are for testing/calibrating individual mechanisms and